 Upon completion of this program, participants will be able to:

-1. Describe anatomy and function of the fascial web and craniosacral system.
+- Describe fascial anatomy and function of the fascial planes in normal and pathological conditions.

-3. Identify indications and contraindications for myofascial release and craniosacral therapy.
+- Identify indications and contraindications for myofascial release (MFR) and craniosacral therapy (CST).

-4. Apply crosshand releases, compression, distraction, and transverse plane release techniques to the spine and extremities.
+- Perform craniosacral therapy releases for the frontal, parietal, temporal, occipital, sacrum, and mandibular regions using compression, distraction, and transverse plane release to the spine and extremities.

 - Discuss current evidence-based literature regarding the efficacy of MFR and CST.

 Contact hours: Home study: 4, Live: 7